 To accomplish that, we recommend you to do some core training three times per week.

-So, download our free 4-week core training program.
+So, download our 4-week core training program.
 It contains below core exercises and will strengthen you and make you a more durable athlete.

 13 exercises for core strength